DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates Log
 ### **2021/06/11 v0.592**
  * Major UI refresh
- * Fixed glang invite not showing properly
+ * Fixed gang invite not showing properly

 ### **2021/06/10 v0.592**
  * Fix rare chance of double skip, this should be just a display bug, I dont think the person actually paid doubled unit. let me know if I am wrong on this